Church of St Mark, Broomhill: Architecture and fittings

 Pace's pragmatic design for St Mark's Church uses the architectural language of modernism to render a unified structure that, while incorporating the surviving Victorian Gothic Revival elements, is neither imitative nor subservient to them.
-This dialogue of styles was recongised by Nikolaus Pevsner as a specific strength of the design.
+This dialogue of styles was recognised by Nikolaus Pevsner as a specific strength of the design.

 Pace's new building for the site rises within a reinforced concrete frame, with cavity walls filled with rubble stone and artificial lintels and transoms, incorporating some old fabric up to plinth level.
 Both the north and south elevations are filled with a repeating pattern of narrow rectangular windows of varying height, their modern appearance clearly signaling the marriage of styles.

 Entry is via a door in the north west corner of the building, through a corridor-like foyer that runs the full length of the west end.
 The nave is preceded by a narthex, formed from the placement of a south-west side chapel and north-west hall.
 Beyond, the nave and chancel open on an asymmetrical polygonal plan, appearing somewhat organic in shape.

 The multitude of narrow windows to north and south, all clear-glazed, ensure that the nave is flooded with light, and effect enhanced by the primarily white walls.
 Above, the roof is open to the rafters and also painted white.
 To the north, the concrete structural supports that hold up the roof are used to delineate the baptistry and choir.
 Pace's huge organ case is positioned in the north east corner.

 As well as providing the design for the new church, Pace also designed a complete set of modernist fittings.
 These remain almost entirely intact.
 The large two-deck pulpit and lectern, positioned in the south east corner, is carved from Derbyshire fossil stone and has a large sounding board above.
 The baptismal font has an elaborate cast iron corona cover.
 The choir stalls and pews are all in timber, rendered in a minimalist style that compliments the overall architectural scheme.